Never Say a Mean Word Again

 "Never Say a Mean Word Again should be required reading for all youngsters—and adults—as a means to promote civility and cooperation." -- Allison Marks, AJL Reviews, September/October 2014.

 "In Never Say A Mean Word Again: A Tale From Medieval Spain, children learn the importance of friendship while also getting a small taste of life in the Middle Ages. . . .
-Parents and teachers who are looking for a picture book that showcases how a little kindness can go a long way toward repairing a relationship, should consider reading Never Say A mean Word Again." -- Sandra Bornstein, July 18, 2014.
-Read the full review.
+Parents and teachers who are looking for a picture book that showcases how a little kindness can go a long way toward repairing a relationship, should consider reading Never Say A Mean Word Again." -- Sandra Bornstein, July 18, 2014.